clp-research/modular_form_filling_with_llm/README.md

 > Hakimov, S., Weiser, Y., and Schlangen, D., (2023).
 Evaluating Modular Dialogue System for Form Filling Using Large Language Models.
 Proceedings of the Workshop on Simulation of Conversational Intelligence in Chat (SCI-CHAT) at EACL 2024 [PDF](https://clp.ling.uni-potsdam.de/publications/Hakimov-2024.pdf)

-This repository contains the code to run the system described in [paper](link_to_paper).
+This repository contains the code to run the system described in the paper.
-The System was tested in a Linux environment with Python 3.8+ and a single Nvidia A100 (80GB) GPU.
+The system was tested in a Linux environment with Python 3.8+ and a single Nvidia A100 (80GB) GPU.

 ## Using the System